Those biodegradable foam peanuts used in packaging must be made from corn. Dissolving them in water made the kitchen sink smell like Fritos.

-Tomorrow’s weather forecast calls for above freezing temperatures and an accumulation of an inch of snow, but comes with a winter weather watch that warns of four to eight inches of snow.
-The first scenario would be consistent with this winter’s mild weather, the second would be our punishment for it.
+Tomorrow’s forecast calls for an inch of snow, but comes with a winter weather watch that warns of four to eight.

 I used to joke about things like this when making the point that anti-abortion laws would undermine women’s sovereignty over their bodies.
 I guess it’s not so funny any more.

 The language blogger Johnson noted that the The Economist’s style guide has been republished online.

 Characters in movies never drive on the Interstates.
 They always take the scenic routes.

 I never understood why Garrison Keillor sings the Powder Milk Biscuits song during every single episode of Prairie Home Companion.

 What if instead of phones we carried toasters around with us, taking photographs, and occasionally pressing a button when we wanted some toasted bread?